"Gabe? Dude, are you even listening to me?" I blinked and shook my head.

 "I normally come and sit here when I don't want to talk to people," I replied.

 "Think maybe I was trying to do the same thing?"

 "Oh, right, sorry."
 Idiot, idiot, idiot.
 Of course she doesn't want you here.
 "Do you want me to leave?"
 Of course she wants you to leave!
 Just go!

 "No, no, if this is your spot I'll leave," she said, grabbing her bag and disappearing into the maze of shelves.

 "Hey, wait!"
 I said, jogging after her.
 I caught her arm and spun her around to face me.
 She glared at me with her beautiful eyes and I quickly dropped her wrist.
 There was power in those eyes.

 "Look, I didn't mean to piss you off, I just wanted to know what was up," I told her.

 "It's nothing, alright.
 Just leave it."

 "Are you gonna talk to anyone about it?"

 "Why don't you tell me about it?"
-She raised her eyebrows.
+She raised her eyebrows, and I could tell how ridiculous it sounded coming from the mouth of someone she'd just met.
 "No, honestly, I'm a good listener, and I won't judge you, and I promise I won't tell anyone."
 Please, just let me help you.
 I'd try and fix anything for you.